stlartworks/stlartworks.github.io/programs.md

     age: 'Ages 14 to 18 (Must be 14 years old by January 1, 2016)'
     location: Must live in the greater St. Louis area
     interests: Must have an interest in art
-    availability: 'Must be available to attend every day of the summer program (Monday-Friday, 6 weeks, 10 am to 3 pm)'
+    availability: 'Must be available to attend every day of the fall program (Tues/Thurs, 3pm - 6pm, or Saturdays 10am - 3pm)'
   message:
     text: 'Applications for Summer 2016 Apprenticeships are now CLOSED.
 Please check again in July, to apply for Fall Apprenticeships.'